markomitranic/simplelightbox.js/README.md

 ## 4. Towards the future, and beyond...

-This plugin is not actively developed, but i have some ideas for the future:
+This plugin is not actively developed anymore, but i do have some ideas for the future:

-- Allow parameter to change the position fixed/relative for #lightbox
+- Allow parameter to change the position to absolute
 - Transition effects parameter was actually never written.
 - Allow user to set z-index of both elements via parameters
 - Allow user to pick the rgba color for the #curtain